The Psycho-Physiological Effects on the Mind, Body, and Emotions

 ~Dr. Rick Malter Ph.D (Excerpt from "The Strands of Health")

-The detoxing of excess copper is a complex, long term endeavour.
-It most often involves the integration of numerous approaches, including specific nutritional support together with spiritual/emotional healing and growth.
+The detoxing of excess copper is a complex, often long term endeavour.
+It most often involves the integration of numerous approaches, including removal of the source of excess exposure, specific nutritional support, and even some element of emotional healing and growth.
 For some it may seem like an endless process, and not all are wiling to make the journey, resisting and denying the physical and psychological work involved.
 However for those who commit to their healing, the eventual 'detox' of copper is often described as a gift offering a heightened sense of self-awareness and appreciation, along with improved energy and health.
 Though the specific healing protocol will vary from person to person determined by their individual mineral pattern as shown on their HTMA, there are certain generalities that can be explained here.
 This section is not meant to diagnose, nor is it meant to 'cure'.
 The hope is that the information compiled here will give you guidance in your healing journey, but the importance of working with HTMA and a practitioner well-versed in copper toxicity cannot be understated.

 In the Case of Copper-Induced Schizophrenia

 "When the shell breaks up, it is often described in the person's own words as a wall or a plate glass coming down or disintegrating.
 Or, it may be experienced like a dam breaking and a flood of blocked feelings rushes in an overwhelms the person." ~The Strands of Health, Dr. Rick Malter, Ph.D.